shaunlebron/PterodactylAttack/README.md

 #### Starting the server

-The server must be running whenever you want to test the game or run the tools.
+The server is the important center of the entire workflow.
+It must be running whenever you want to test the game or run the tools.
 To start the server, navigate to the repository on the command line, and type the following:

 ```
 > node server
 ```

 This will run the server.
-So you must keep it open when using the game/tools.
-To Stop the server, hit CTRL+C or simply close the window.
+To stop the server, hit CTRL+C or simply close the window.

-#### Building the game (don't forget this!)
+#### Rebuild the game after every change!

 Whenever you make changes to the game, you must remember to "build" the game so that your changes are reflected.
 To do this, you must execute this from the